42gems/famous-angular-rails/README.md

 //= require famous-angular
 ```

+Full example of usage Famo.us with Angular.JS in Rails 4 application can be found [here](https://github.com/42gems/famous-angular-rails-example)

 ## Contributing

 Feel free to open an issue ticket if you find something that could be improved.